-The tools include three checks: Honeypot, IP, and Content.
+The tools include three checks: Akismet, IP, and Content.
 You can manually enable each check on the Configuration screen.

 Spam checking does not create blocks or bans on IPs or email address, because spammers rarely use the same email address or multiple times.
-You may manually add an IP to the IP Check Blacklist if you are sure it is a source of spam.
+You may manually add an IP to the IP Check Block List if you are sure it is a source of spam.